MrJabu/DJI-Hacking/Tools/Parameters/README.md

 This can be done on any version you use.

-In the folder you created go to \DJI Assistant 2\AppFiles With Notepad++, edit the main.js file.
+In the folder you created go to \DJI Assistant 2\AppFiles

+With Notepad++, edit the main.js file.
 (Notepad++ here: https://notepad-plus-plus.org - just get it.
 Great program for editing.

 Look for " // mainWindow.webContents.openDevTools()"

-Delete the "// " (slash slash from that line
+Delete the "// " (slash slash from that line)

 Save the file

+Open DJI Assistant 2

+You will need to locate the Resource tab on the right

+Locate the "Debug" field and change the value from '0' to '1'

+---

 ### Change descend rate in GPS mode for faster descend rate, but not as fast as Sport+
 normal_cfg_vel_down -3(stock) -6